 So kick off your shoes we're about to have fun

 There was a young man we'll call Mac,

 who loved to suck on a tic tac.

 Who liked to travel by chute.

-Dropping into a town
+Dropping in a town

-She would leave with a frown,
+Then leave with a frown,

 Due to the dreadful commute.

 Nearing the end here, don't think it'll be long